 Combining Keto with the Mediterranean Diet

-As you can see, the Mediterranean does share quite a lot of similarities with the keto diet plan, which you can better understand with our beginner’s guide to the keto diet.
+As you can see, the Mediterranean shares many similarities with the keto diet plan, which you can better understand with our beginner’s guide to the keto diet

-However, the one thing we all know about the keto diet is how strict it is when it comes to carbohydrate consumption.
+However, the one thing we all know about the keto diet is how strict it is regarding carbohydrate consumption.

-This is because the keto diet relies on something called ketosis, a state in which the body starts to burn fat for energy instead of carbs.
+This is because the keto diet relies on ketosis, where the body starts to burn fat for energy instead of carbs.

 So how do you combine the two without overloading on carbs?
 That’s easy.